SoundMindsAI/ai_examples/An_LLM_Query_Understanding_Service/README.md

 4. **Robust JSON Parsing**:
    - Multi-method approach to extract valid JSON from model outputs
    - Validation and correction of parsed data against query terms

+5. **Model Size Considerations**:
+   - The original tutorial's Qwen2-7B model is 14x larger than our Qwen2-0.5B-Instruct
+   - Larger models may provide slightly better accuracy for complex queries
+   - For this specific task (furniture query parsing), the smaller model provides excellent results
+   - The performance tradeoff (3+ minutes vs 4-5 seconds) heavily favors the smaller model

 For production deployment, consider:
 - Fine-tuning the model on domain-specific data for better accuracy